subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 2: A model for sensory perception generation in the brain

-An important implication of predictive processing is that much of what we perceive is generated internally rather than directly specified by sensory input.
-Sensory signals primarily indicate where the current prediction should be modified, while the detailed percept is constructed from the organism's learned internal model.
-This offers a natural explanation for the richness and continuity of conscious perception despite the relatively sparse and noisy information available from the sensory organs.

 Predictive processing has also been extended beyond perception.
 The same internal model that predicts future sensory states can be used to evaluate the consequences of potential actions.
 During planning, the model is effectively run "open loop," allowing future scenarios to be simulated without requiring new sensory input.
 More generally, actions themselves can be viewed as another mechanism for reducing prediction error, either by changing the organism's internal model or by changing the external world so that it conforms more closely to the organism's predictions.

 Although predictive processing has proved remarkably successful as a computational framework, an important modeling question remains.
 Most existing formulations assume that perception proceeds by inferring latent variables representing the hidden causes responsible for sensory observations.
 These latent states are updated from sensory evidence, evolved forward in time, and subsequently transformed into perceptual experience.